isomerpages/nlb-mobile-guide/spotlight/wellbeing/lookingtorecruit.md

 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://www.skillsfuture.sg/
 " target="_blank">https://www.skillsfuture.sg/</a></p>
 ---
 <p>Recruitment is an important part of identifying and sourcing the best talents for your organisation.
-Together with the different technologies that make the art of recruitment more varied, it is important to understand how the different tools are beneficial when starting the hiring journey.
+With different technologies that make the art of recruitment more varied, it is all the more crucial to understand how different tools can be applied to the hiring process.
 Here are some resources which we hope are useful to Human Resource professionals.<p>

 <h4>eBooks</h4>